 Internships are primarily offered over the summer months, but can extend into the fall based on project and intern availability.
 Internships require 20 or more hours per week for 2 or more months.
 In addition to hours required for initial orientation and training, individual project hours greatly vary depending on specific tasks and intern availability.
 Typically, hours can be scheduled between 7 a.m. - 6 p.m., Monday through Friday.
 Applicants able to schedule the maximum hours/duration listed for the internship typically gain a more in-depth experience.

 Although this is an unpaid internship that does not lead to permanent employment or include employee benefits, the position offers participants an excellent experience in working within a large, full-service forensic laboratory.
 It also provides an opportunity for interns to explore career options, gain knowledge and skills that complement their academic studies, build resumes and network with professionals in the forensic science environment.

 The application process starts with the submission of a resume, cover letter or letter of interest and unofficial transcript(s) to Jane.Dawson@ocgov.com.
-All documents must be submitted via e-mail between November 1st and February 1st.
-Selected candidates will be interviewed by the project leader(s) and intern coordinator in March for summer placement.
+All documents must be submitted via e-mail between November 1st and January 15th.
+Selected candidates will be interviewed by the project leader(s) and intern coordinator in February or March for summer placement.

 - The cover letter or letter of interest is an opportunity for applicants to describe career and academic goals and to elaborate upon personal interests/accomplishments related to the internship.
 Please include GPA (must be minimum 2.5), preferred start and end dates for the internship along with alternate dates, number of hours that can be scheduled on a weekly basis and days/timeframes available to schedule internship hours.
 In addition, applicants living outside of the Southern California area must include details about where they will reside if selected for the internship.